victorrjimenezz/PS4-4PT/README.md

 ### Version 2.5 (~3 Months)

-- [ ] Change 4PT Stored data path to /data/4PT/
+- [X] Change 4PT Stored data path to /data/4PT/
+- [X] Optimize Loading Repository Speed, gone from 1.25 Packages per second to 9.12 Packages per second.
+A Repo with 123 packages now takes 13.5 seconds to load, instead of 98 seconds.
+- [X] If Repo update fails, do not delete all packages :)
+- [X] Filter PKGs by type, updates available
+- [X] Implement sorting by size, version, alphabetically...
+- [ ] Fix package flicker when rapidly changing
-- [ ] Add customization options, such as disabling notifications
+- [ ] Add customization options, such as disabling notifications or changing language
 - [ ] Add Animated GIF STBI Reading (Repo/PKG Icons)
 - [ ] Add functionality to download binaries
-- [ ] Filter PKGs by type
 - [ ] Fix bug that causes the app to hang on the initializing screen when no Mac Filtering Enabled
+- [ ] Merge packageSearch and repoPackageList into a one unique class

 <div id="lt"></div>

 ### Future versions (~1/2 Year)

+- [ ] Fix Hungarian automatic detection
 - [ ] Change Keyboard to UI IME
 - [ ] Add Http Authentication Support
-- [ ] Implement sorting by size, version, alphabetically, updates available...
 - [ ] Add Short PKG Description when holding key
 - [ ] Add a new PKG List view where only covers are displayed
 - [ ] Support for more languages
+- [ ] Download pkgs in the background with DAEMONS
+- [ ] Disable need for the repository to be fully updated to display the packages that have been added already

 See the [open issues](https://github.com/victorrjimenezz/PS4-4PT/issues) for a full list of proposed features (and known issues).